wilbooorn/prepwork/README.md

 ## Prepwork Submission

-You will be required to submit your completed prepwork before your cohort begins.
+You will be required to submit your completed prepwork on the Wednesday before your cohort begins.
 Once you are finished, please zip up the files and email the zipfile (`.zip`) to **admin@appacademy.io** with the subject line "`completed prepwork`".
 This file should include your _résumé_.

 **NB:** If you've been _conditionally accepted_, you must submit the prep work to us before you can schedule your final interview!